Patternmaker of the Month: Erin Ford

 Q: Favorite sewing pattern?

-A: Truthfully, I think my favorite swimming pattern is the Viper top.
+A: Truthfully, I think my favorite sewing pattern is the Viper top.

 It is my most worn pattern out of all the patterns I've ever made or bought.
 I made myself so many, almost enough to wear one every single day.
 No one has commented yet that I wear it too often, but I have enough that there's always a clean one.